emilybache/personnummer/README.md

 Personnummer
 ============

-This is a python module for generating random valid and invalid Swedish personal numbers.
+This is a Python 3 module for generating random valid and invalid (Swedish personal numbers)[https://en.wikipedia.org/wiki/Personal_identity_number_(Sweden)] for testing purposes.

 To use it you will need to install the following python modules: